GLOBAL MARKETS-Brexit, what Brexit? Shares near 2016 highs

 are more sellers ready to bet it will fall further in the months

-stress was also up half a percent against the euro and dollar
+was also up half a percent against the euro and dollar after

 The debate among currency traders around Thursday's Bank of